Sergey-Nag/meeting-planning-calendar/README.md

 After that you'll seen result of your actions.

 ## Move events
 That would to change event day and time you can drag the card to another free cell.
-At the start of dragging you'll seen blue dashed border on the free cell or red filled already booked cells, on which you won't puted the dragging card.
+At the start of dragging you'll seen blue dashed border on the free cell or red filled already booked cells, on which you won't put the dragging card.

 ![dragging-card-allow-cell](/doc-img/7-dragging-card-allow-cell.png)
 ![dragging-card-disallow-cell](/doc-img/8-dragging-card-disallow-cell.png)